Google Ads Keyword Match Types Explained 2023

 How to Use Keyword Match Types

-If you want to reach a wider audience of people, then you would use broad match keywords.
-If you only want to reach people as they type in specific search queries, then you would use exact match keywords.
-Personally, I like to use a mix of modified broad match keywords and exact match keywords.
+You should use broad-match keywords to reach a wider audience.
+If you only want to reach people as they type in specific search queries, you should use exact-match keywords.
+I like to use a mix of modified broad-match keywords and exact-match keywords.
 The keyword match type I use the most is broad match with modifiers.

 What are Single Keyword Ad Groups?